microsoft/qsharp/katas/content/distinguishing_states/zero_plus_inc/solution.md

-### Solution

-A simple strategy that gives an inconclusive result with probability 0.75 and never errs in case it yields a conclusive result can be obtained from randomizing the choice of measurement basis between the computational basis (std) and the Hadamard basis (had).
+A simple strategy that gives an inconclusive result with probability 0.75 and never errs in case it yields a conclusive result can be obtained from randomizing the choice of measurement basis between the computational basis and the Hadamard basis.

 Notice that when measured in the standard basis, the state $\ket{0}$ will always lead to the outcome "0", and the state $\ket{+}$ will lead to outcomes "0" and "1" with probability $\frac12$ each.
 This means that if we measure "1", we can with certainty conclude that the state was $\ket{+}$.